Best Hand Grips

 The Gripmaster is made out of plastic and is designed in a way that cradles the hand and fingers.
 It is unlikely to cause blisters unless it is used quite a bit.

-The low to mid level price of the Gripmaster seems like a good value considering its unique design and usage possibilities.
+The low to the mid-level price of the Gripmaster seems like a good value considering its unique design and usage possibilities.

 Great for targeting individual fingers, the Gripmaster deserves a solid place on the list for its unique capabilities.